 It is the responsibility of the F-1 visa holder to know the requirements and terms of the visa.
 However, Whitworth University aims to help our international students maintain their visa status.

 - We offer an immigration orientation upon arrival, providing basic information about the rights and responsibilities of F-1 students.

-- The Whitworth International Education Center offers assistance with your immigration-related questions and concerns.
+- The Whitworth Office of International Education offers assistance with your immigration-related questions and concerns.